Anekenonso/anekenonso-blog/content/posts/vanillajs/promise.md

 title: "Understanding JavaScript promise"
 description: "In this article we are going to talk about javascript promise and take a look at some use case and best practices"
 date: 2020-07-15
-published: false
+published: true
 canonical_url: true
 tags: ['javascript', 'Promise']
 ---

 In this article we are going to talk about javascript promise and take a look at some use case and best practices.

 In [MDN Mozilla]('https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises') Documentation on javascript Promise, Promise is defined as  "an object representing the eventual completion or failure of an asynchronous operation.".

 What this mean in simple tone is that, Promise in javaScript is an object which can be returned when a task is going on or when a task is complete.

 A promise is an object which can be returned when a task is going on and when a task is not happening or done at the same time or speed with other task.

 Does that make sense ?
 Maybe not.
 So lets get technical with the explanation below.